Accessibility statement

 External

-As a member of the Institute of Physics and Engineering in Medicine (IPEM), I have served on its Clinical Engineering and Ultrasound and Non-Ionising Radiation Special Interest Groups (CESIG and UNIRSIG).
+As a member of the Institute of Physics and Engineering in Medicine (IPEM), I have served on various Special Interest Groups: Clinical Engineering, Ultrasound & Non-Ionising Radiation and Physiological Measurement (CESIG, UNIRSIG and PMSIG).
 I chaired the working party that produced IPEM Report 98, “Guidance on the Measurement and Use of EMC and EMF.”

 I am also a member of the Institute of Physics (IoP), and served on the committee of the Medical Physics Group (MPG) of the IoP.
-I am a member of the Society for Low-Temperature Biology (SLTB), and UK Representative for Commission K of the International Union of Radio Science (URSI).
+I am a member of the Society for Low-Temperature Biology (SLTB).
+I was UK Representative for Commission K, and later Secretary, of the UK Panel for the International Union of Radio Science (URSI).